The Untamed Brush

 A recurring theme in Lim’s work is the interplay between interior and exterior worlds.
 Domestic settings dissolve into open landscapes, while figures drift between fragmented scenes, suspended in a state of ambiguity.
 Lim’s unconventional use of perspective—flattened and fragmented—rejects traditional realism, favoring a psychological and symbolic approach that enhances the dreamlike quality of the art.

-Kyung Du Kim’s (b.
+Kyungdu Kim’s (b.
 1989) artistic style is defined by intricate, meticulous patterns that feel simultaneously mechanical and handmade.
 Working primarily with pencil on paper, Kim explores a balance between order and chaos, creating densely detailed compositions that are organized into tall, column-like structures, resembling humanoid or totemic figures.
 His works often feature repeated geometric motifs, layered in a way that suggests both symmetry and organic growth, inviting viewers to immerse themselves in the labyrinthine quality of his designs.

 The repetitive elements and sharp, angular forms suggest influences from traditional textiles, industrial design, or even wiring diagrams.
 Despite their abstract nature, his works carry an emotional intensity, as if each line and shape were painstakingly imbued with meaning and intention.